genomicsclass/book/pages/bioc1_annoOverview.md

 ##    NA    NA    NA    NA    NA    NA    NA    NA    NA    NA    NA
 ```

-We have a GRanges in one stroke.
+We obtain a GRanges in one stroke.
 There are some additional fields
-in the metadata columns that will need to be specified, but if we
+in the metadata columns whose names
+should be specified, but if we
 are interested only in the ranges, we are done, with the exception
 of adding the genome metadata to protect against illegitimate
 combination with data recorded in an incompatible coordinate system.

 For communicating with other scientists or systems we have two
 main options.
-First, we can save the GRanges as an "RData" object,
+We can save the GRanges as an "RData" object,
 easily transmitted to another R user for immediate use.
-Second,
+Or
 we can export in another standard format.
 For example, if we
 are interested only in interval addresses and the binding scores,
 it is sufficient to save in "bed" format.